srusia-delphix/dcs-for-azure-templates/README.md

 * Select `Pipeline`, then `Import from pipeline template`
   * This will open a file explorer window, you can select the recently built template from the `releases` folder or wherever it exists.
-* After selecting the appropriate template, you will be asked to to select the linked services for various steps in the pipeline.
+* After selecting the appropriate template, you will be asked to select the linked services for various steps in the pipeline.
 * Each template will be different, please refer to the `README.md` file in the template's folder to familiarize yourself with the linked services that should be selected.